Dragonfly Photography

 with such a territorial attitude.

-The attack was severe enough that my fake fly was knocked sideways.
+The attack was severe enough that the impostor was knocked sideways

 He's king of every twig on the stream

-I returned the next day, with a realistic replica orange dragonfly
+I returned the next day, with a replica orange dragonfly

 The action was fast and furious!